amitxv/PC-Tuning/docs/post-install.md

 ## [Spectre and Meltdown](https://www.grc.com/inspectre.htm)

 Ensure Spectre and Meltdown protected is disabled with the program below.
-A minority of anticheats (FACEIT) require them to be enabled, so this step can be skipped.
+A minority of anticheats (FACEIT) require Meltdown to be enabled, so this step can be skipped.
 AMD is unaffected by Meltdown and apparently [performs better with Spectre enabled](https://www.phoronix.com/review/amd-zen4-spectrev2).
 Check the status after a reboot.

 ```txt
 C:\bin\inspectre.exe